 If you’re thinking about flying with your child on your lap, consider the risks before making that decision.
-I believe you’ll find that no amount of savings in airfare would make it worthwhile.
+You’ll find that no amount of savings in airfare would make it worthwhile.

 International flights will also allow children under the age of two to fly as a lap child.
 A ticket must be purchased at the infant fare (plus taxes and fees), but the child does not occupy a seat.